 What Are the Different Classes of Narcotics?

-The Drug Enforcement Administration created drug classes in order to differentiate between different types of drugs and their potential for abuse as well as benefits.
+The Drug Enforcement Administration (DEA) created drug classes to differentiate between different types of drugs and their potential for abuse, as well as their benefits.
 Narcotics––also known as opioids––are found in all five classes.
-If you have been abusing these drugs and need to seek help, call 800-934-1582(Who Answers?) today.
+If you have been abusing these drugs and need to seek help, call 800-934-1582(Sponsored) today.

 What Are Narcotics and Their Drug Classes?

-Narcotic is a term often used to describe any type of drug imaginable, but in actuality, the word refers to a specific type of drug.
-According to the National Library of Medicine, narcotics are drugs that are either synthesized from or derived straight from the poppy plant, and they “work by binding to receptors in the brain, which blocks the feeling of pain.”
+Narcotic is a term often used to describe drugs that are either synthesized from or derived directly from the poppy plant.
+These substances work by binding to receptors in the brain, which allows them to block sensations of pain.

 All types of controlled substances––narcotics among them––fall under one of the categories below.

-- Schedule II substances: The substances can lead to dependence and have a high potential for abuse.
-However, they can still be used medically but only by prescription.
+• Schedule II Substances: The substances can lead to dependence and have a high potential for abuse.
+They can still be used medically but only by prescription.

 Different narcotics (or opioids) fall into all five of these categories.
 Understanding which types are the most dangerous and what these classes mean can help you avoid any issues associated with abuse or addiction.